-The thesis is normally written in Italian; it may be written in English subject to a request made to the Faculty Council with reasoning, and this being approved by the same.
-Each dissertation must contain an abstract in both Italian and English.
+The dissertation is normally written in Italian; it may be written in English subject to a request made to the Faculty Council with reasoning, and this being approved by the same.

+Each dissertation must contain an abstract of the dissertation in Italian and in English.